 - Canoe rentals at Moraine Lake run on a first-come, first-serve system

 - During busy times, there is usually a queue.
-I’d recommend approaching the boathouse early (prior to opening time) to ensure a shorter wait
+I’d recommend approaching the boathouse early (before opening time) to ensure a shorter wait

 - If there is inclement weather, the Moraine Lake canoe rental boathouse may shut down without notice